irfanalamt/node-ecom-restapi/README.md

 ### 🏗️⚒️ Under construction

 This is an experimental branch testing out Next.js features.
-Checkout the 'main' branch for a stable build.
+Checkout the 'stable' branch for a working build.

 ## Getting Started